JulieLy8619/Javascript-data-structures-and-algorithms/code-challenges/401/Prework-CodeChallenges/Prework401Chall1/README.md

 #### Task: Take in an array and determine if it is a perfect sequence or not.

 ## Problem 4 Sum of Rows
-#### Task: Take in a matrix and return a single dimension array of the sum of the rows of the matrix
+#### Task: Take in a matrix from the user and return a single dimension array of the sum of the rows of the matrix